harshagnihotri10/CloudSynapse/readme.md

 ---

 ## Contributing
-We welcome contributions!
+Contributions are welcome!
 Please ensure to:
-- Follow our code standards.
+- Follow the code standards.
 - Write tests for new features.
 - Submit PRs with meaningful commit messages.